bvader/howtos/basic-security-elasticsearch/README.md

 [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html)

 ###What we are doing?
 This is simple / minimal quickstart to create a single Elasticsearch node and Kibana with basic authentication and SSL/TLS enabled.
-We will then be able to bind the Elasticsearch and Kibana to the network so it can be reached from another system.  **Do NOT bind your elasticsearch to the network unless you secure your cluster and Kibana FIRST!**
+We will then be able to bind the Elasticsearch and Kibana to the network so it can be reached from another system.  **Do NOT bind your Elasticsearch node or cluster to the network unless you secure your cluster and Kibana FIRST!**

 **Notes:**
 * This example is Ubuntu 18.04